Neurodivergent-affirming therapy in Denver, Colorado

 Deep down, they know that no amount of outward success or approval from others will make them feel whole and worthy, but they have a hard time imagining what could help them to get there.
 Despite their self-awareness, my clients also feel an inner disconnect, as if there are parts of themselves they don’t fully know or understand.
 They long to feel more connected, but they also fear what might be uncovered if they explore those parts more deeply.
 Some also come to therapy with a sense that past experiences and relationships are impacting them in the present, leading to feelings of being broken, defective, on-edge, alone, bad, or unlovable.

-More than anything, my clients want to trust themselves, feel more confident and less overwhelmed, and be better able to manage painful/difficult feelings when they come up.
+More than anything, my clients want to trust themselves, feel more confident and less overwhelmed, and build a life that feels meaningful, sustainable, and doesn’t lead to constant burnout.

 Headshot of Lily Duffy Against a Background of Green Trees and a Wood Barn

-*Yes, self-identification is just as valid as a professional diagnosis!
+*Yes, self-diagnosis/identification is just as valid as a professional diagnosis!

 How would your life shift if you learned to give yourself the care and compassion you need?